Belief Acquisition as Stochastic Filtering: A General Setting for Filtering

 where each particle $y_n^{(i)} \in Y$ and each $\delta_{y_n^{(i)}}$ is the Dirac measure at $y_n^{(i)}$.
 Particle filters have the advantage of being applicable when closed-form expressions for the $\mu_n(h_n)$ are not available from the filter recurrence equations, as is usually the case.
 The corresponding particle filter, which can be derived from Algorithm~\ref{algo:sf}, is given in Algorithm~\ref{algo:spf} below.

-Given the particle family $(y_{n-1}^{(i)})_{i=1}^N$ at time $n-1$, the history $h_{n-1}$, as well as the action $a_n$ and observation $o_n$ at time $n$, the standard particle filter as shown in Algorithm~\ref{algo:spf} produces the particle family $(y_n^{(i)})_{i=1}^N$ at time $n$ using the transition model $\tau$ (via the transition update in Line 2) and the observation model $\breve{\xi}$ (via the observation update in Line 3).
+Given the particle family $(y_{n-1}^{(i)})_{i=1}^N$ at time $n-1$, the history $h_{n-1}$, as well as the action $a_n$ and observation $o_n$ at time $n$, the standard particle filter as shown in Algorithm~\ref{algo:spf} produces the particle family $(y_n^{(i)})_{i=1}^N$ at time $n$ using the transition schema $\tau$ (via the transition update in Line 2) and the observation schema $\breve{\xi}$ (via the observation update in Line 3).
 The resampling step (Line 9) with respect to the normalized weights of particles (Line 6) serves to alleviate the degeneracy of particles~\cite{Gordon:1993}.
+We remark that Algorithm~\ref{algo:spf} requires $O(N)$ transition and observation updates on average, and in practice a more efficient implementation with lower variance is usually preferred.
+(See Appendix~\ref{appendix:prac} for further details.)

 Algorithm~\ref{algo:svf} is a variational version of the standard filter.
-It is an assumed density filter for which the approximation step is based on a variational principle.
+It is an assumed-density filter for which the approximation step is based on a variational principle.
 Line 1 is the transition update using the approximation $q_{n-1}$ of $\breve{\mu}_{n-1}(h_{n-1})$.
 In Line 2, the density $p_n$ is obtained from the observation update.
 Line 3 is the variational update.
 For this, $Q \subseteq \mathcal{D}(Y)$ is a suitable subclass of densities on $Y$ from which the approximation to $\breve{\mu}_n(h_n)$ is chosen; for example, $Q$ could be some subclass of the exponential family of distributions.
 The density $q_n \in Q$ that minimizes the $\alpha$--divergence $D_\alpha(p_n \| q)$ between $p_n$ and $q \in Q$ is computed.
 Depending on the application, a value for $\alpha$ and a corresponding optimization algorithm are chosen.
 Thus Algorithm 3 allows the particular method of variational approximation to depend upon the application.
 For example, a common choice for Algorithm 3 could be that of reverse KL-divergence as the divergence measure and variational inference as the approximation method.